AlecRosenbaum/alecrosenbaum.github.io/resume.md

 ### Software Engineer (Intern) at [Formlabs][formlabs]
 #### May 2017-August 2017
-* Used Python to make improvements to manufacturing software that enables automated calibration and testing.
+* Made improvements to manufacturing sofware that enables automated calibration and testing using Python.
-* Performed data analysis on manufacturing data to coorelate defects, software changes, device usage, and line operators.
+* Analyzed manufacturing data and correlated defects, software changes, device usage, and line operators.
 * Wrote, documented, reviewed, and deployed code integrated with Github
 * Projects included:
     - Create netbooting factory architecture that allows safe and easy version control on the factory floor